 COVID-19 PREVENTATIVE STRATEGY: Effective 5/11/20, Water Authority of Dickson County Main Offices and Customer Service lobby are reopened for business.
 However, for those who prefer not to enter the facility at this time, most transactions can still be completed through the drive-thru.
 As precautionary measures inside the lobby: 1.)
 There are physical barriers that significantly reduce exposure between tellers and visitors; 2.)
-The lobby area and countertops are currently being re-sanitized hourly; and, 3.)
+The lobby area and countertops are currently being re-sanitized frequently; and, 3.)
 Disinfectant wipes and/or hand sanitizer are available for use by customers in the lobby and in the vestibule for those utilizing the kiosk.
 (Payment kiosks are available for use in the vestibule at the Cowan Road location in Dickson and at the drive-thru at the Fairview City Hall.
 Payment transactions can also be completed by clicking HERE.)

 Well water testing for the general public is still suspended until further notice at WADC's Dickson Water Treatment Plant.

 Welcome to the Water Authority of Dickson County (WADC) website.

 WADC proudly serves customers in Dickson, Hickman and Williamson Counties.

 We hope you find our website helpful and informative.
 Our intent is to provide another customer resource that is efficient, beneficial, and easy to use.
 A variety of helpful tools are available, such as paying your bill online or providing customer feedback.